zendesk/maxwell/docs/docs/config.md

 host=HOST                     | mysql host
 port=PORT                     | mysql port
-producer=stdout,kafka,        | where shall we send these rows, sir? kafka.*=XXX                   | any options prefixed with 'kafka.' will be passed into the kafka producer library
+producer=stdout,kafka,        | where shall we send these rows, sir? kafka.maxwell.topic           | provide a topic for maxwell to write to.
+Default will be "maxwell". kafka.*=XXX                   | any other options prefixed with 'kafka.' will be passed into the kafka producer library

 ### Kafka options